angular/dart-doc-syncer/README.md

 - `path_to_example` the path to the example folder on the master branch of the angular.io repository.
-- `repository` the repository to which the content of the angular.io example will be pushed to.
+- `repository` the repository to copy the angular.io example to.

 Syncing all configured examples
 -------------------------------